5 Uses for Hemp Besides CBD

 Aside from deforestation, traditional paper production is associated with serious emissions to the environment, including carbon dioxide, nitrogen oxides and sulfur oxides.
 Carbon dioxide is associated with climate change, while nitrogen and sulfur dioxides are direct causes of acid rain.

 Water pollution due to paper production is another serious issue.
-For instance, there are three million tons of chlorine that makes their way into the water system each year.
+For instance, there are three million tons of chlorine that make their way into the water system each year.
 This is a huge source of dioxins, which are known to be some of the most toxic compounds that exist and are known to cause liver failure, birth defects and genetic damage.
 It’s said that every woman now has traces of dioxins in her breast milk.

 If water isn’t reused or recirculated, a paper production plant can also use up to 35-45 gallons of water per pound of paper.